Cracked Pipe Repair in Ohio, Kentucky & Indiana

 The Best Solution for Cracked Pipes

-At CME we have found that many people in the Cincinnati area will choose live with the annoyances of a cracked pipe, rather than seeking to get the pipe repaired, fearing huge costs, a defacing of their property and even more and greater hassle.
+At CME we have found that many people in the Cincinnati area and beyond will choose to live with the annoyances of a cracked pipe, rather than seeking to get the pipe repaired, fearing huge costs, a defacing of their property and even more of a hassle.

-While lengthy, messy and disruptive underground pipe repairs were a fact of life in the past, innovative technology has enabled forward-thinking specialists like CME Sewer Repair & Pipe Lining to offer the most cutting-edge and least disruptive way to fix cracked and damaged pipes: trenchless pipe lining.
+While lengthy, messy and disruptive underground pipe repairs were a fact of life in the past, innovative technology has enabled our forward-thinking specialists to offer the most cutting-edge and least disruptive way to fix cracked and damaged pipes: trenchless pipe lining.

 What Is Trenchless Pipe Lining?